 How to Make Them

-Follow these five easy steps and before you know it, you'll have a batch of the most irresistible vegan double chocolate cookies you've ever tasted!
+Follow these easy steps and before you know it, you'll have a batch of the most irresistible vegan double chocolate cookies you've ever tasted!

 3. Add the chocolate chips and stir them in until they have all been incorporated into the cookie dough.